 Average periodic dividend per share: Select the frequency the dividends are paid and enter the corresponding dividend paid per share.

-Months owned: The number of months the shares have been owned.
-The stock calculator will convert months owned into years owned for the purpose of calculating annualized holding period yield.
+Months/Days owned: The number of months or days the shares have been owned.
+The stock calculator will convert months/days owned into years owned for the purpose of calculating annualized holding period yield.

 Share price when sold: The price per share at the time the shares are sold.
 Or enter the price per share as of today to calculate a what-if scenario.